Saad9768/NET_CALCULATOR_SERVICE/README.md

 1) grossPrice = netprice + Tax% * netPrice;
 2) netprice = grossPrice(1 + 0.01 * Tax)

+TaxRateProvider Enum will map the country tax with code.
+Currently only 3 countries are mapped.

 Take an example here
 1) Gross price : 119
 2) Tax on net price for Germany (DE) : (19% = 0.19)